Q1. How do I join the Brighton & Hove Business Crime Reduction Partnership?

 We prefer members to pay by direct debit however, we do accept payment by BACS or card payments.

-Our invoices are usually issued quarterly however, if you would prefer an annual invoice we can arrange for this for you.
+Our invoices are usually issued quarterly however, if you would prefer an annual invoice or even a monthly invoice [direct debit payemnt only] we can arrange for this for you.

 Q5.
 What other venues are members of the BCRP?

-There are just under 500 members of the Brighton and Hove BCRP.
-These members span both daytime and nightime economies.
+There are over 500 members of the Brighton and Hove BCRP.
+These members span both daytime and night-time economies.

 For an updated list of our members please click here.